-Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement is declared effective.
-If any of the Securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended, check the following box: \qed If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for the same offering: \qed If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, please check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for the same offering: $\ \Box$ If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for the same offering: $\ \Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Approximate date of commencement of proposed sale to the public: As soon as pract ticable after this Registration Statement is declared effective.
+If any of the Securities being registered on this Form are to be offered on a delayed or co ntinuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended, check the following box: $\square$ If this Form is filed to register additional securities for an offering pursuant to Rule 462(t b) under the Securities Act, please check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for or the same offering: If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securi ities Act, please check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for the same offe ering: If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securi ities Act, check the following box and list the Securities Act Registration Statement number of the earlier effective Registration Statement for the same offe ering: Indicate by check mark whether the registrant is a large accelerated filer, an accelerated f iler, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \square (Do not check if smaller reporting company) Smaller reporting company y 🗵
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company ⊠ Non-accelerated filer Smaller reporting company 🖾 The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement s shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the Registration Statement shall become effective on such date